 Date Formats: Little-Endian, Middle-Endian, Big-Endian

-In the Becoming A Proofreader course, we look at how date formats differ between American English and British/Australian English.
+In the Becoming A Proofreader course, we look at how date formats differ between American English, British English, and Australian English.
 There are, though, more than three countries in the world, so it’s worth looking at regional date format variations more generally.

 Luckily, there are only three basic date format styles you need to know: